NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 Remember to ``fcm add`` any new files that you add to the suite so they will be added to the repository when you next commit.

 In order to actually run the app, we need to add a new "task" to the suite which involves editing the suite configuration file ``suite.rc``.
+We need to specify 3 things:

-We specify i) how the new task relates to other tasks, specifically, which task will trigger it and which task will follow it; ii) what the task will run (i.e which app); and iii) how the task will run (i.e. which computer and the resources it will need).
+ **1)** how the new task relates to other tasks, specifically, which task will trigger it and which task will follow it;

+ **2)** what the task will run (i.e which app); and

+ **3)** how the task will run (i.e. which computer and the resources it will need).

-In this example, you will add an app that prints ``Hello World``, which will execute after the reconfiguration and before the main model.
-You will add the app to your copy of u-ba799.
+In this example, we will add an app that prints ``Hello World``, which will execute after the reconfiguration and before the main model.
+We will add the app to your copy of u-ba799.

 **i.
 Create the Rose application directory**